una/una.github.io/_posts/blog/2017-12-30-year-in-review.md

 </figure>

-A ski trip to Colorado in February was the begining of a long list of problems that I'm still dealing with today, which have drained a lot of my time and energy.
+A ski trip to Colorado in February was the beginning of a long list of problems that I'm still dealing with today, which have drained a lot of my time and energy.
 I'll spare you the details in this overview, but you can <button class="more-info-trigger" data-a11y-toggle="more-info">click here to read more about it if you want ️⬇️</button>

 <div id="more-info">
   <p>So far, my insurance has been billed over $105,000 for a 1.5 hour outpatient surgery + 6 months of (ongoing) physical therapy (I'm lucky and have decent insurance so I only have to pay a percentage of that, but it's still not a fun unexpected expense).</p>
   <figure class="right" style="max-width: 300px">
       <img src="../../images/posts/2017-review/knee.jpg" alt="View of knee scar">
-    <figcaption>I have a pretty gnarly scar now, that hasn't faded much yet.</figcaption>
+    <figcaption>I have a pretty gnarly scar now, that hasn't faded much yet (this photo was from over 6 months after the surgery).</figcaption>
   </figure>
-  <p>I was told surgery was my only option, but waited until June so that I could do some traveling and speaking before starting an intense recovery process that hasn't gone "as expected," and now had me seeing 6 physical therapists, an acupuncurist, 4 different imaging centers, a pain management doctor, and my orthopedic surgeon regularly.
-I've tried active relase therapy, graston technique, cupping, laser therapy, ultrasound therapy, stretching, various levels of exercising, resting/icing, acupuncture, and even steroid injections, and none of it is helping this new post-surgical knee pain that never goes away (what I mean by that is: sitting hurts, standing hurts, laying hurts, and exercising, what I usually do to deal with stress, hurts the most).</p>
+  <p>I was told surgery was my only option, but waited until June so that I could do some traveling and speaking before starting an intense recovery process that hasn't gone "as expected," and now had me seeing 6 physical therapists, an acupuncturist, 4 different imaging centers, a pain management doctor, and my orthopedic surgeon regularly.
+I've tried active release therapy, Graston technique, cupping, laser therapy, ultrasound therapy, stretching, various levels of exercising, resting/icing, acupuncture, and even steroid injections, and none of it is helping this new post-surgical knee pain that never goes away (what I mean by that is: sitting hurts, standing hurts, laying hurts, and exercising, what I usually do to deal with stress, hurts the most).</p>
   <p>So, this has been my life since June—fighting with my insurance company and dealing with knee pain, spending a lot of time between doctors visits and in physical therapy.
-The whole ordeal has drained a lot of my physical and emotional energy.
+The whole ordeal has been draining.
 I was writing a book for half the year that I just dropped.
 I haven’t written as many blog posts or attended as many community events or started as many new projects, and stopped contributing to many of the ones I had started in the past.
-Maybe you can understand why I wasn't as productive this year than the last few.</p>
+This additional physical, mental, and emotional load on my life is a big part of why I wasn't as productive this year than the last few.</p>
 </div>

 Despite all of that, a lot of good things happened too, and I recognize that I’m really lucky and privileged to be in the position I am in today: